C3ETH/c3eth.github.io/content/en/catalyst/fund9/challenges/cross-chain-collaboration/campaign-brief.md

 ---
-title: "Cross Chain-Collaboration"
+title: "Cross-Chain Collaboration"
-linkTitle: "Cross Chain-Collaboration"
+linkTitle: "Cross-Chain Collaboration"
 type: docs
 hide_feedback: true
 description: "In the next 6-12 months, how might we create new connections between blockchain communities and how do we enhance existing collaboration?"